-set Vtime to 123.456
+set Setup\time to 123.456

-Variables can be used in calculations or can be logically compared to other variables.
-In addition to integer, real, and string types, variables can also be used to store:
+Variables can be used in calculations or can be compared to other variables.
+In addition to integer, real, and string types, variables can also be used to store references to other process system entities, such as processes, queues, resources, order lists, counters, loads, and locations.
+Storing these references gives the users more power and flexibility to expand and extend models to match modifications of the actual system.
+AutoMod also supports the notion of arrayed entities, making it easier to model real-world systems that have some dimensionality, for example a warehouse with similar operations on two floors.

-- processes

-- queues

-- resources

-- order lists

-- counters

-- loads

-- locations

-By setting a variable to another AutoMod type, such as a process, elegant approaches can be used to construct flexible and concise model logic.
-AutoMod also supports the notion of arrayed entities, making it easier to model real-world systems that have some repetition.

-Counters are similar to variables, except that they can only be positive integer values.
-Counters have a maximum capacity, making them useful for global traffic control.
-When a load tries to increment a counter that is filled to capacity, the load will be delayed until another load decrements the counter.
+Counters are similar to variables, except they can have finite capacity and they can only be positive integer values.
+Counters have a maximum capacity, making them useful for traffic control.
+When a load tries to increment a counter that is at its capacity, the load will be delayed until another load decrements the counter.
 Statistics for counters are collected automatically.